ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 The CATS framework is an overlay framework for the selection of the suitable service contact instances from a set of candidates.
 A combination of networking and computing metrics determine the exact characterization of services as 'suitable' or not.

-Furthermore, this document describes a workflow of the main CATS procedures (see {{sec-cats-workflow}}) executed in both the control and data planes.
+Furthermore, this document describes a workflow of the main CATS procedures ({{sec-cats-workflow}}) executed in both the control and data planes.

 # Terminology